-Landmark provides several types of services that may be accomplished by electronic transfer, which include but are not limited to preauthorized deposits of wages (direct deposit), pension checks and Federal Recurring Payments (e.g. Social Security benefits); preauthorized withdrawals for bill and other recurring payments; Automated Teller Machine (ATM) electronic fund transfer services at Landmark owned (“Proprietary”) ATMs and “Shared Network” ATMs and any other systems as may be added from time to time; Automated Account Access via phone (“Automated Account Access”); Online Banking; Mobile Banking and, POS Transactions.
+Landmark provides several types of services that may be accomplished by electronic transfer, which include but are not limited to preauthorized deposits of wages (direct deposit), pension checks and Federal Recurring Payments (e.g. Social Security benefits); preauthorized withdrawals for bill and other recurring payments; Automated Teller Machine (ATM) electronic fund transfer services at Landmark owned (“Proprietary”) ATMs and “Shared Network” ATMs and any other systems as may be added from time to time; Automated Account Access via phone (“Automated Account Access”); Digital Banking; Mobile Banking and, POS Transactions.
 This Disclosure is an addendum to and not a replacement of any other agreements, terms, conditions, rules and regulations applicable to your Landmark Accounts and services unless they are expressly modified by this Disclosure.

 Types of Available Transfers.
 You may conduct the following types of transactions through Landmark’s electronic transfer services in the amounts and on the days you request: